apocalypticartcollective/eft/about.md

 - Nick Stein (music).
 - Julie Maddalena (studio support; vocal performance and voice health support -- eye of newt and other medicinals).
 - Eric Mathis (early and eternal reader; epical and erical support and encouragement).
-- Carla Mathis (voice direction; script work).
+- Carla Mathis (essential voice direction; script work).
 - Ann Wolfe and the A-TEAM homeschool community creative writing classes.
 - Marilyn Mcentyre (editing & encouragement; publishing wisdom).
 - Zoe Maddalena (vibe & inspiration; straight talk; art collaborator and field trip buddy).
 - Timo Maddalena (first and most-reassuring reader; grounded wisdom).
 - Spyros Vasiliou and the Athens Elliotts, for the war-time woodcuts that have enriched the story from the very beginning.
-- Michael Toy (soul brother; faithful and universal colaborator; websites-r-us).
+- Michael Toy (soul brother; faithful and universal colaborator; websites-r-us -- always ready to fix the internet).
 - Linda Toy (soul sister; networker; encourager).
 - Erick Jessee (printing and sustainability ... *of friendships and resources*).
 - Kevin Marks (original Field Trip Buddy; the other pastor/writer/therapist/artist).